imagineLife/frontendpipeline/README.md

 ```

 ### Docker and Actions

 Actions can run in docker containers.

+### Publishing An Action

+Actions can be published to the github action repo & used publicly :)